MinervaExpt/CCQENu/releases/release_v1/README.md

 - meta, some description of the files, including scaling, binwidth corrections...
 - values, the cross section values - in the Fixed directory these are scaled by 1E39.
 - bins, the bins, low edges are listed with the last # being the high end of the last bin
-- staterrors, statistical errors
+- staterrors, fractional statistical errors
-- systerrors, systematic errors
+- systerrors, fractional systematic errors
-- errors, combined statistical and systematic
+- errors, fractional combined statistical and systematic
-- covariance, the full covariance matrix
+- covariance, the full covariance matrix (not fractional)
 - correlation, the full correlation matrix
 - vertdump, a dump of all the separate fractional uncertainties due to individual sources